APN-Pucky/guess_factor/README.md

 ### const

 bases and exponents from src/config.h will be used.
-Needs a recompile with make, but is generally faster.
+Needs a recompile with make, but might be faster.

 ###  flex